xinyuwei-david/david-share/Multimodal-Models/Phi-3.5-Vision-and-Pixtral-vLLM/readme.md

 print(outputs[0].outputs[0].text)
 ```

+Inference speed:

 ```
 Processed prompts: 100%|██████████| 1/1 [00:00<00:00,  1.82it/s, est. speed input: 1412.22 toks/s, output: 56.56 toks/s]
 ```

+Inference result:

 ```
 A densely packed urban street scene at twilight with brightly lit billboards and neon signs, where many people are gathered.
 ```

+We could see that Phi-3.5-Vision is faster, Pixtral has more detailed inference result.